-Parameter 21 must be non-zero for the remote command mode to operate as the controller looks for an axis select code defined by this parameter.
+Parameter 21 must be non-zero for the remote command mode to operate, as the controller looks for an axis select code defined by this parameter.
 The controller must also be in RUN mode to respond to the interface.
-Since the controller powers-on in RUN mode, remote unattended operation is thus possible.
+Since the controller powers-on in RUN mode, unattended remote operation is possible.

-Commands are sent to the controller in ASCII code and terminated with a carriage return (CR).
-A line feed (LF) is optional and is ignored.
-Responses that occur for some commands are also in ASCII and terminated by a CR and LF.
-All but one command must be preceded by the axis select code (U, V, W, X, Y, Z) and this is replaced by an x in the following list.
-Only the B command does not require the select code as it can be used to activate all axes simultaneously.
-The ASCII codes used to control via the RS-232 are:
+Commands are sent to the controller in ASCII code and terminated by a carriage return (CR).
+All commands, except for the B command, must be preceded by the axis select code (U,V,W,X,Y,Z).
+The B command does not require the select code, as it is used to activate all axes simultaneously.
+The ASCII codes used to command the controller are shown below.